slowproj/slowdash/docs/SlowHDL.md

 # Overview
+SlowPy HDL provides a Verilog-like style for describing control sequences in Python.
+If you are unfamiliar with Hardware Description Languages (HDL) such as VHDL or Verilog, you may find it confusing at first.
+Consider avoiding this feature if you are not comfortable with HDL concepts.

+However, for users experienced with parallel state-machine design, SlowPy HDL offers a straightforward approach.
-SlowPy HDL enables describing control sequences in a Verilog-like style.
-If you are not familiar with Hardware Description Languages (HDL) such as VHDL and Verilog, you will be confused and will hate this.
-Please do not use this feature in that case.
-Some people, however, might find this a straightforward way to build parallel concurrent state machines.
-This feature was originally designed to replace legacy PLC (Programmable Logic Controller) systems with SlowPy; ladder logic can be directly translated to SlowPy HDL processes.
+It was originally designed to replace legacy PLC (Programmable Logic Controller) systems, allowing ladder logic to be directly translated into SlowPy HDL processes.

 ### Example